Dennis Learning Center

 Jackie von Spiegel

-Jackie von Spiegel is the Program Manager for the Dennis Learning Center.
-Her research focuses on college students’ academic help-seeking.
+Jackie von Spiegel is the Interim Director for the Dennis Learning Center.
+She received an M.A. in Developmental Psychology and is currently a Ph.D. candidate in Educational Psychology at Ohio State.
+Her research focuses on college students’ self-regulated learning and academic help-seeking.
 Jackie previously served as a Senior Academic Advisor and Lecturer in the Department of Psychology.
-She received an M.A. in Developmental Psychology and is currently pursuing a Ph.D. in Educational Psychology from Ohio State.
 She was recognized with the Outstanding Advisor Award from the Academic Advising Association of Ohio State.

 Alumni